Kotlin/kotlinx-datetime/README.md

   rules might change unexpectedly in the future.
 In this [blog post](https://codeblog.jonskeet.uk/2019/03/27/storing-utc-is-not-a-silver-bullet/), you can read more about why it's not always a good idea to use `Instant` everywhere.

-  Also, use `LocalDateTime` to decode an `Instant` to its local date-time components for display and UIs.
+  Also, use `LocalDateTime` to decode an `Instant` to its local datetime components for display and UIs.

 - Use `LocalDate` to represent the date of an event that does not have a specific time associated with it (like a birth date).